Aimee Mullins: Film and television

 In 2002, she starred in Matthew Barney's art film Cremaster 3 as six different characters, including a cheetah woman.
 Her other film and television credits include roles in World Trade Center, Poirot (S9:E1 Five Little Pigs), Naked in a Fishbowl, Quid Pro Quo, and Marvelous.
 In the River of Fundament, she continued collaboration with Matthew Barney, starring as Isis in performances both live and filmed since 2007 and released in early 2014.
 She has performed roles in Young Ones, The Being Experience, Rob the Mob, and the debut feature Appropriate Behavior.
 She acted in Crossbones, an NBC television show, and in the Netflix series Stranger Things.

 She appeared on The Colbert Report on April 15, 2010, and declared having 12 pairs of prosthetic legs, including some "in museums".

 Speaking

 Mullins appears periodically as a speaker on topics related to body, identity, design, and innovation.
 Her TED conference talks have been translated into 42 languages.
 She is credited as being one of the speakers that inspired Chris Anderson to purchase the TED conference from Richard Saul Wurman.
 She was named a TED "All-Star" in 2014.

 Personal life

 Mullins began dating English actor Rupert Friend in 2013.
-They got engaged in 2014 and married in 2016.
+The couple married in 2016.